Turn empty space into Birthday Party revenue with our simple automations | Book demo

 Sharing surveys with parents and players

-📌 Pro Tip: In my experience, using a mix of distribution channels to share your surveys with residents will help boosts response rates.
+📌 Pro Tip: In my experience, using a mix of distribution channels to share your surveys with residents boosts response rates.
 And more feedback means better data to help you make smarter decisions as a town leader.

 Step 5: Share What You Learned